Funeral Expenses Payment

 What does a Funeral Expenses Payment cover?

-A Funeral Expenses Payment can help to pay for some of the costs of the following:
+A Funeral Expenses Payment can help cover: